harelo12/hubspotapi/README.md

 - The client automatically handles pagination for large contact lists
 - Contact properties can be customized by passing a list of property names
 - API responses are automatically deserialized to strongly-typed objects

-## Notes

-This README.md provides comprehensive documentation for the HubSpot API client library based on the `HubspotClient.cs` file.
-The library is designed for C# developers who need to integrate HubSpot contact management into their applications.
-All functionality is built around the HubSpot CRM v3 contacts API endpoint, with support for the standard CRUD operations and additional utility methods for common use cases.